cmu-delphi/delphi-epidata/docs/api/README.md

 # Other Endpoints

-This is the home of [Delphi](https://delphi.cmu.edu/)'s epidemiological data API for tracking fast-moving contagious diseases such as influenza, dengue, and norovirus.
+This is the home of [Delphi](https://delphi.cmu.edu/)'s epidemiological data API for tracking infectious diseases such as influenza, dengue, and norovirus.
 Note that additional data, including most COVID-19 signals, is available in the [main Epidata API (formerly known as COVIDcast)](covidcast.md).